Echelon EX5 Review | Great Indoor Bike But Is it Worth it?

-The rear-mounted magnetic resistance system is the biggest selling point on the Echelon EX-5 indoor spin bike.
-The resistance system here is sleek and almost automatic, as resistance levels switch effortlessly with no noticeable gap or delay.
-The no-contact braking goes a long way in improving the smoothness of your ride, as does the no slip transmission belt.
-The 32 magnetic resistance levels offer an incredible degree of customization that’s easily adjustable via the knob, and all three components (resistance level, transmission belt, and braking system) work together to create an easy and sleek ride that you’ll enjoy time and time again.
+The rear-mounted electronic magnetic resistance system is the biggest selling point on the Echelon EX-5 indoor spin bike.
+The resistance system here is sleek and automatic, as resistance levels switch effortlessly with no noticeable gap or delay both with the knob and applications.
+The no-contact braking goes a long way in improving the smoothness of your ride, as does the no-slip transmission belt.
+The 32 magnetic resistance levels offer an incredible degree of customization that’s easily adjustable and all three components (resistance level, transmission belt, and braking system) work together to create an easy and sleek ride that you’ll enjoy time and time again.
 Having the flywheel mounted in the back also helps you feel more like you’re riding a natural bike and protects your flywheel from wear and tear, meaning it can stand years of intensive use.

 Fully Adjustable Handlebars:

-Unlike the Echelon EX3 and older models, the EX5 comes with ergonomically designed handlebars that are four-way adjustable and offer multiple hand-grips for a fun comfortable ride.
-You can adjust the handlebars horizontally to do more of an upright workout, in case you are recovering from an injury or simply don’t want to lean forward to road cycling position.
+Unlike the Echelon EX3, the EX1, and the EX15 exercise bikes, the Echelon EX5 comes with ergonomically designed handlebars that are four-way adjustable and offer multiple hand grips for a fun comfortable ride.
+You can adjust the handlebars horizontally to do more of an upright workout, in case you are recovering from an injury or simply don’t want to lean forward into a road cycling position.